Commonwealth Corps Overview

 Said Lisa M. Lynch, Dean and Maurice B. Hexter Professor of Social and Economic Policy, "Heller has a distinguished history of empowering committed individuals from around the world with the knowledge and skills to make a difference.
 We are proud to partner with the Massachusetts Service Alliance and Commonwealth Corps to provide assistance for their alumni to take their local community leadership to the next level with a relevant graduate degree.”
 MSA CEO Emily Haber echoed this enthusiasm, saying, “We are grateful that the Heller School recognizes the important contribution that our Commonwealth Corps members have made in communities throughout Massachusetts and appreciates the value in attracting and supporting those members at Heller.”

 2013-2014 Commonwealth Corps Host Site Partners and Members

-37 Commonwealth Corps members are serving their communities through 15 host sites (listed below), building organizational capacity across the state, increasing volunteerism, and positively impacting Massachusetts residents in the focus areas of economic opportunity/workforce development, education, and health/nutrition.
+35 Commonwealth Corps members served their communities through 15 host sites (listed below), building organizational capacity across the state, increasing volunteerism, and positively impacting Massachusetts residents in the focus areas of economic opportunity/workforce development, education, and health/nutrition.

-Our members, ranging in age from 18-66, come with a range of powerful motivations to serve and bring a wealth of strengths and experiences.
-From members born in Massachusetts to those who came here as refugees from other countries, from college students to later-in-life career switchers and retirees, all of them bring a level of passion that is inspiring to each other and to us at MSA.
+Our members, ranged in age from 18-66, came with a range of powerful motivations to serve and brought a wealth of strengths and experiences.
+From members born in Massachusetts to those who came here as refugees from other countries, from college students to later-in-life career switchers and retirees, all of them brought a level of passion that is inspiring to each other and to us at MSA.

 2013-2014 Host Site Partners (click on each host site for more details)